ibm-cloud-docs/discovery-data/domain.md

 {: codeblock}

 As a result, if someone searches for the term `engine`, {{site.data.keyword.discoveryshort}} finds any passages that are tagged with the `enriched_{field_name}.entities.text:engine` enrichment.
 Source documents that contain a reference to a `carburetor` or `pistons` are returned in addition to the documents that mention `engine` specifically.

+If you add a dictionary by using the Enrichment API, you must apply the dictionary enrichment to a field before the new dictionary will be displayed in the Dictionaries page.

 ### Dictionary limits
 {: #dictionary-limits}